orrymr/blog_r/content/post/post/zulu-stuff/2020-07-30-zulu-article-ucele-uthi-bazoboshwa-abasebenzi-bakahulumeni-abazobanjwa-benza-inkohlakalo.md

 ## English

-1. Workers of the government caught doing something immoral will be imprisoned
+1. Workers of the government who will be caught doing something immoral will be imprisoned

 ## Zulu